Even with all of the financial tech available at your fingertips, like online banking and mobile apps, it can still be a drag to deposit a check.

 What is a direct deposit?

-When figuring out how to set up a direct deposit, especially at a new job, remember to have the following information available to make it as simple as possible:
+When setting up a direct deposit, especially at a new job, you’ll want to remember to have the following information available to make it as simple as possible:

 • Your bank account number(s) and type of account